IN THIS ARTICLE

 Motor/Dexterity Accessibility

-- Skip links and collapsible side-navigation facilitate more efficient tabbed navigation.
+• Skip links and collapsible side-navigation facilitate more efficient keyboard navigation.

 Visual Accessibility

-- Students can perform essential functions with screen-readers and keyboard navigation alone.
+• Students and faculty can perform all functions with screen-readers and keyboard navigation alone.
 We do not guarantee compatibility with every browser or screen-reader.

-- Color contrasts generally conform to WCAG 2.1 AA standards.
+• Color contrasts conform to WCAG 2.1 AA standards.

 Auditory Accessibility